coffinzm/myMTGcollection/README.md

 I've uploaded populated versions of the following files to demonstrate how they work.
 You will want to delete/replace their contents before using this code for your own collection.

 *Text Files*
 + *cardid.txt*: contains a list of Multiverse IDs.
-This is the file the bot reads from to select a random card.
+The bot reads this file to select a random card.
 + *posted.txt*: contains a list of cards which have already been posted.
 This prevents duplicate posts.
-+ *log.txt*: a log showing the details of each post.
-Was used in development for debugging
++ *log.txt*: a log detailing each post.
+Was used in development for debugging.

 *Ruby Scripts*
 + *mymtgbotpublic.rb*: The backbone of the operation.
 Handles random card selection/posting to Twitter.
 + *launcher_public.rb*: A script that runs *mymtgcollectionpublic.rb* once every twelve hours.

 ## Required Software ##
-This whole thing is made possible by some wonderful pieces of software:
+This whole thing is made possible by some very helpful pieces of software:
 + Ruby Gem: *rest-client* https://rubygems.org/gems/rest-client/versions/1.8.0
 + Ruby Gem: *twitter* https://rubygems.org/gems/twitter/versions/6.2.0
 + Ruby Gem: *json* https://rubygems.org/gems/json/versions/1.8.3